Viper4/3081W_PradoEditor/images/README.txt

 The other csv file is called clean_smallerpaintings.csv.
 It is a cleaned version of smallerpaintings.csv that is easier to parse and is cleaned by the csv_fixer.py file.
 Overall, it has some columns in the smallerpaintings.csv removed to make the storage more efficient, and faster to parse.

+USED FOR TESTING PURPOSES.
+Database and url query will be implemented to allow for larger amounts of artworks for the user.